 Creating a culture where our people achieve their potential is fundamental.

-As part of our commitment to gender diversity and coinciding with International Women’s Day 2016, KPMG in Ireland has announced a three-year partnership with Plan International Ireland, aimed at empowering marginalised young women in Sri Lanka.
-As part of the project, over 500 young women from plantations and rural villages will be brought together in community-based groups for training in financial literacy and management, ICT and household economic security as well as micro-enterprise development.
-Read more here.
+Our commitment to supporting women in the workplace extends beyond our shores.
+On International Women’s Day in 2016, we announced a three-year partnership with Plan International Ireland, aimed at empowering marginalised young women in Sri Lanka with training in financial literacy and management, ICT and household economics and micro-enterprise development.

-KPMG is a founding member of the 30% Club in Ireland whose objective is to achieve a minimum of 30% female participation at board level.
-Speaking about KPMG’s lead involvement in the 30% Club, KPMG partner Darina Barrett says the 30% Club “Takes gender diversity beyond a narrow definition of the issue into mainstream talent management - that’s what gets not just the attention of business leaders but also helps turn increasingly positive attitudes into action.”
+We are a founding member of the 30% Club in Ireland, an initiative focused on achieving a minimum of 30% female participation at board level.
 Gender balance on boards not only encourages better leadership and governance - diversity further contributes to better all-round board performance, and ultimately increased corporate performance for both companies and their shareholders.

 KPMG is proud to support the Diversity Charter Ireland.
 In signing this charter, organisations in Ireland join their counterparts across Europe in publically stating their commitment to inclusion and diversity.